 ngc :

-calls the Angular Ahead-of-time compiler to create extremely fast apps. -
+ngccalls the Angular Ahead-of-time compiler to create extremely fast apps. -

 sass :

-walks the application’s directory tree to findscss
+sasswalks the application’s directory tree to findscssfiles and assemble them into onecssfile. -

 template :

-for faster loading and faster applications during the development process. -
+templateis used to convert Angular templates intoinline-templatesfor faster loading and faster applications during the development process. -

 transpile :